In this installment of our 'Spyrosoft People' series, we're talking with Functional Safety Engineer, Tomasz Lokietek.

 How did you get into Functional Safety?

 It was a conscious decision based on the opportunity I was given.
 I graduated from Electronics at the Technical University and at the beginning, I was responsible for testing products with automatic machines at one of the automotive companies in Wroclaw, Poland.
 Then I moved to their Research&Development department where I was working on developing electronic car devices.
 One of the projects I was involved in was testing braking support systems.
-I could see how testing could work in a context of safety standards, risk estimation and verifying critical functions.
+I could see how testing could work in the context of safety standards, risk estimation and verifying critical functions.
 Then I became Global Director for verifying and validating electronic products, still focusing on hardware.
 My next role was in testing and security at a software development company and that’s how I moved into software.

 What is your approach to brand new projects?
 What draws your attention?